reflectoring/reflectoring.github.io/_posts/2020-09-05-spring-boot-docker.md

 The layers are defined in a `layers.idx` file in the order that they should be added to the Docker image.
 These layers get cached in the host after the first pull since they do not change. **Only the updated application layer is downloaded to the host which is faster because of the reduced size**.

-#### Building the Image with Dependencies Extracted in Separate Layers
+### Building the Image with Dependencies Extracted in Separate Layers

 We will build the final image in two stages using a method called [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/#use-multi-stage-builds).
 In the first stage, we will extract the dependencies and in the second stage, we will copy the extracted dependencies to the final image.

-Let us modify our docker file for multi-stage build:
+Let us modify our Docker file for multi-stage build:
 ```
 # the first stage of our build will extract the layers
 FROM adoptopenjdk:14-jre-hotspot as builder